OpenID Connect (OIDC)»

 iss

-- the subject of the token - some information about the Spacelift run that generated this token.
-The subject claim is constructed as follows:space:<space_id>:(stack|module):<stack_id|module_id>:run_type:<run_type>:scope:<read|write>
+: The subject of the token, which includes some information about the Spacelift run that generated this token.- The subject claim is constructed as follows:

 .
 For example,space:legacy:stack:infra:run_type:TRACKED:scope:write

-- the time at which the token was issued, in seconds since the Unix epoch;jti
+: The time at which the token was issued, in seconds since the Unix epoch.jti

-- the unique identifier of the token;nbf
+: The unique identifier of the token.nbf

-- the time before which the token is not valid, in seconds since the Unix epoch.
+: The time before which the token is not valid, in seconds since the Unix epoch.
 This is always set to the same value asiat

 Custom claims»